 Foreign Currency.
 A significant portion of our business operations are conducted in Mexico.
 As a result, we have a certain degree of market risk with respect to our cash flows due to changes in foreign currency exchange rates when transactions are denominated in currencies other than our functional currency, including inter-company transactions.
 Historically, we have not actively engaged in substantial exchange rate hedging activities and, prior to 2014, we had not entered into any significant foreign exchange contracts.
-However, as a result of customer requirements, a significant shift is occurring in the currency denominated in our contracts with our customers.
-As a result of this change, we currently project that in 2016 and beyond the vast majority of our revenues will be denominated in the U.S. dollar, rather than a more balanced mix of U.S. dollar and Mexican peso.
-In the past we have relied upon significant revenues denominated in the Mexican peso to provide a "natural hedge" against foreign exchange rate changes impacting our peso denominated costs incurred at our facilities in Mexico.
+In the past we have relied upon revenues denominated in the Mexican peso to provide a "natural hedge" against foreign exchange rate changes impacting our peso denominated costs incurred at our facilities in Mexico.
 Accordingly, the foreign exchange exposure associated with peso denominated costs is a growing risk factor that could have a material adverse effect on our operating results.

 In accordance with our corporate risk management policies, we may enter into foreign currency forward and option contracts with financial institutions to protect against foreign exchange risks associated with certain existing assets and liabilities, certain firmly committed transactions and forecasted future cash flows.
-We have implemented a program to hedge a portion of our material foreign exchange exposures, for up to approximately 33 months.
+We have implemented a program to hedge a portion of our material foreign exchange exposures, for up to approximately 42 months.
 However, we may choose not to hedge certain foreign exchange exposures for a variety of reasons, including but not limited to accounting considerations and the prohibitive economic cost of hedging particular exposures.
 We do not use derivative contracts for trading, market-making, or speculative purposes.
 For additional information on our derivatives, see Note 5 - Derivative Financial Instruments.

-At March 27, 2016 the fair value liability of foreign currency exchange derivatives was \$13.5 million.
-The potential loss in fair value for such financial instruments from a 10 percent adverse change in quoted foreign currency exchange rates would be \$13.2 million at March 27, 2016.
+At June 26, 2016, the fair value liability of foreign currency exchange derivatives was \$20.1 million.
+The potential loss in fair value for such financial instruments from a 10 percent adverse change in quoted foreign currency exchange rates would be \$13.2 million at June 26, 2016.

-During the first three months of 2016, the Mexican peso to U.S. dollar exchange rate averaged 18.03 pesos to \$1.00.
-Based on the balance sheet at March 27, 2016 the value of net assets for our operations in Mexico was 2,296 million pesos.
-Accordingly, a 10 percent change in the relationship between the peso and the U.S. dollar may result in a translation impact of between \$11.6 million and \$14.2 million, which would be recognized in other comprehensive (loss) income.
+During the first half of 2016, the Mexican peso to U.S. dollar exchange rate averaged 18.01 pesos to \$1.00.
+Based on the balance sheet at June 26, 2016 the value of net assets for our operations in Mexico was 2,309 million pesos.
+Accordingly, a 10 percent change in the relationship between the peso and the U.S. dollar may result in a translation impact of between \$11.7 million and \$14.3 million, which would be recognized in other comprehensive (loss) income.

 Our business requires us to settle transactions between currencies in both directions - i.e., peso to U.S. dollar and vice versa.
 To the greatest extent possible, we attempt to match the timing of transaction settlements between currencies to create a "natural hedge."
-For the first three months of 2016, we had a \$0.2 million net foreign exchange transaction gain related to the peso.
+For the first half of 2016, we had a \$0.2 million net foreign exchange transaction loss related to the peso.
 Based on the current business model and levels of production and sales activity, the net imbalance between currencies depends on specific circumstances.
 As discussed above, while changes in the terms of the contracts with our customers will be creating an imbalance between currencies that we are hedging with foreign currency forward contracts, there can be no assurances that our hedging program will effectively offset the impact of the imbalance between currencies or that the net transaction balance will not change significantly in the future.